nuts-foundation/nuts-specification/rfc/rfc012-nuts-organization-credential.md

 ## 5 Supported proofs

-Only default proofs from [RFC011](rfc011-verifiable-credential.md) are supported.
+Only proofs from [RFC011](rfc011-verifiable-credential.md) are supported.

 ## 6 Trust

 The Nuts Organization Credential MUST be trusted manually.
+An implementation can choose to trust each VC individually or trust a certain **Issuer**.
 The mechanism for this is up to the implementation.

 ## 7 Revocation

-The Nuts Organization Credential uses the default revocation mechanism as stated by [RFC011](rfc011-verifiable-credential.md).
+The Nuts Organization Credential uses the revocation mechanism as stated by [RFC011](rfc011-verifiable-credential.md).

 ## 8 Use cases